 - Provide an opportunity to review, correct, or reverse submissions if necessary.

-The only component for robust principle is compatibility, which states that content should be compatible with different browsers and assistive technologies, as well as with other user agents.
+The only component for the robust principle is compatibility, which states that content should be compatible with different browsers and assistive technologies, as well as with other user agents.
 This can be achieved via the following measures:

 Web Accessibility Standards Implementation Examples: For Your Inspiration

-That belief comes from obsolete web technologies, when tools and methods for making the website content appealing were unavailable to developers and designers, making them limited in terms of delivering interactive websites and forcing them to make simple text-based layouts.
+That belief comes from obsolete web technologies, when tools and methods for making website content appealing were unavailable to developers and designers, making them limited in terms of delivering interactive websites and forcing them to make simple text-based layouts.
 This is no longer the case.